elastic/integrations/packages/azure/docs/firewall_logs.md

 ### firewall_logs

-The `firewall_logs` data stream of the Azure Logs package will collect any firewall log events that have been streamed through an azure event hub.
+The `firewall_logs` data stream of the Azure Logs package will collect any firewall log events that have been streamed through an Azure event hub.

 An example event for `firewall` looks as following: